hyperledger/anoncreds-spec/spec/introduction.md

 ## Introduction

+Similar to the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) or the “Trust Triangle” of the [Trust over IP Model](https://trustoverip.org/wp-content/toip-model/), the AnonCreds credential protocol follows the model of [[ref: Verifiable Credential] and [[ref: Verifiable Presentation]].
+Verifiable Presentations used in the AnonCreds protocol are just-in-time synthetizations from one or several Verifiable Credentials that do not contain the original credential or signatures and can be presented to third parties for validation.

 AnonCreds ZKP verifiable credentials provide capabilities that many see as important for digital identity use cases in particular, and verifiable data in general.
 These features include:

 - A full implementation of the Layer 3 verifiable credential “Trust Triangle” of the [Trust over IP Model](https://trustoverip.org/wp-content/toip-model/).